Supersheep50/A-History-of-Playstation/README.md

         - The idea behind the colour scheme was to include as many of the prime Playstation logo colours as possible.
 I found the navy contrasted well against the black of the header background and the PS logo itself.
 The main colours I used were black, navy, white, yellow and red.
 I wanted to create a website that was easy to read and navigate.

     -   #### Typography
         - Ubuntu and Sans-serif were chosen as I felt they had a videogame feel to them.
-Similiar to the type of font you'd find in many modern videogames today.
+Similar to the type of font you'd find in many modern videogames today.
 They felt close to the font used by PlayStation on many of their own websites.

     -   #### Imagery
         -  The header that was chosen is an iconic image of the PS logo on a black backdrop.
-The logo instills a particular sens of nostalgia for me and hopefully vistors to the site.
+The logo instills a particular sense of nostalgia for me and hopefully visitors to the site.
 I have also added photos of each of the consoles and their normal (not slim) versions.
 This gives users a better idea of what the info text is talking about, especially if they are not familiar with the consoles.
 Images have also been added to each of the best selling games for each console.
 I've used the cover art for the games as they add a great deal of colour to the website.

 *   ### Wireframes